MouseBiteLabs/Super-Game-Boy-Plus/README.md

 ![PXL_20240909_230033563](https://github.com/user-attachments/assets/a0dacca0-8620-4e23-83a0-5e94641303cf)

 Getting the link port adapter board to sit level is a bit tricky.
-You also need to make sure the board is placed properly, and not flipped around.
+You also need to make sure the board is placed in the correct way, and not flipped around.
 The way I do it is:

 1) Solder the 2x3 headers (these have 2mm spacing instead of the standard 2.54mm spacing) into the link port adapter board.
 Make sure the headers are soldered onto the adapter board in such a way that it would be sandwiched between the main PCB and the adapter PCB.

 ![image](https://github.com/user-attachments/assets/e3fe6f19-7f2b-48b6-945d-839057358254)